 From the top of the Dome, enjoy one of the best views of Florence.

 The Baptistery is one of the oldest buildings in Florence.
-It stands in Piazza del Duomo across from the Duomo.
-The giant bronze doors with relief sculptures are the main attraction but go inside to see the beautiful mosaics on the inside of the cupola.
+It stands in Piazza del Duomo across from the Florence Cathedral.

 #3 Climb Giotto’s Bell Tower

 To get to the top, you will climb a long series of staircases and along the way, you can stop at several terraces for a break and a view of Florence.

 This was once one of our favorite views in Florence.
 On our first visit here, we had an unobstructed view and could take magnificent photos.
 However, a black mesh has been added around the top of the bell tower, so you can no longer take photos from here without also photographing this mesh barrier.

 I still think it’s worth it for the view, especially since you have a great view of the dome from this spot.
 A visit here typically lasts 45 minutes.

 The view of the Florence Cathedral as you climb Giotto’s Bell Tower